tkeskita/unstructured_grids/README.md

 - Selection of cells

+- Creation of cell zones and face zones from selections

 - Deletion of selected cells to carve voids into the domain

-- Extrusion of new cells (one or several layers) from selected faces
+- Extrusion of new cells (one or several layers) from selected faces.
+  At least initially this would be without any sense of topology (no detection of corners or inward edges, just create side boundary faces blindly).

 - Subdivision of cells to produce smaller cells